 9. 1909 E90 American Caramel - Joe Jackson

-Estimated Value (PSA 8): $1 Million
+Estimated Value (PSA 8): $1.5 Million

-The E90 Joe Jackson card is the most valuable baseball card in the set, and not necessarily due to scarcity but due to the popularity of "Shoeless" Joe Jackson.
+The E90 Joe Jackson card is the most valuable baseball card in the set, not necessarily due to scarcity but due to the popularity of “Shoeless” Joe Jackson.

-According to PSA, about 80 of the Jackson cards have been graded, albeit most are in low grade condition, hence the demand for higher grade versions of the card.
+According to PSA, about 80 of the Jackson cards have been graded, although most are in low-grade condition.
+Hence, there is a demand for higher-grade versions of the card.
 In 2016, a PSA 8 Jackson was sold for a record $667K at auction.
-The scarcity will likely lead to higher prices realized for better condition versions of the card.

 10. 1914 Cracker Jack Ty Cobb #30

 A beautiful set with striking red backgrounds, Cracker Jack cards were issued from 1914 to 1915 in boxes of Cracker Jack.
-While the 1914 set was issued with the Cracker Jack boxes, in 1915 they offered a mail-in program for complete factory sets, making the 1914 issue more of a rarity.
+While the 1914 set was issued with the Cracker Jack boxes, in 1915, they offered a mail-in program for complete factory sets, making the 1914 issue more of a rarity.

-PSA notes 4500 graded cards from the 1914 set, while over 12,000 from the 1915 set have been graded.
-The Ty Cobb from the 1914 set is a beautiful card and is one of Cobb's most sought after issues.
+PSA notes 4,500 graded cards from the 1914 set, while over 12,000 from the 1915 set have been graded.
+The Ty Cobb from the 1914 set is a beautiful card and is one of Cobb’s most sought-after issues.

-Only 77 cards have been graded through PSA, with the most recent sale of a PSA 8 in early 2018 of $144K.
-At a minimum, given the relative scarcity of the card, and the demand for Cobb cards, I'd expect a sale over $300,000 today.
+Given the relative scarcity of the card and the demand for Cobb cards, I’d expect a sale over $500,000 today.

 11. 1951 Bowman Willie Mays RC #305